 Biblically, yes, what the church teaches does matter.
 Sound doctrine is crucially important.
 Perhaps we should define sound.
 In this article, we'll take it to mean "solidly orthodox, conforming to biblical truth."
 Sound doctrine is teaching that agrees with the Bible.

-Paul tells Titus to "teach what is in accord with sound doctrine" (Titus 2:1).
+Paul tells Titus to "teach what accords with sound doctrine" (Titus 2:1).
 Titus's teaching had to correspond with God's Word.
 The apostles were the pitch pipe through which God sounded the note to harmonize His church.

 So, the main reason sound doctrine is important is that God directed us to teach it.
 There are other, secondary, reasons such as the fact that our faith is centered on a specific message.
-The Bible defines this message explicitly: "Christ died for our sins according to the Scriptures [and] . . . he was raised on the third day according to the Scriptures" (1 Corinthians 15:3-4).
+The Bible defines this message explicitly: "Christ died for our sins in accordance with the Scriptures … he was buried … [and] he was raised on the third day in accordance with the Scriptures" (1 Corinthians 15:3-4).
 This is the clear-cut news we are to share.
 Paul says it is "of first importance."
 Change the message, and the basis of faith crumbles.
 Jesus warned us to build our lives on the immovable rock of His teaching, not on the shifting sands of man's philosophy (Matthew 7:24-27).

 Sound doctrine is also important because we must be able to distinguish truth from falsehood.
 "Many false prophets have gone out into the world" (1 John 4:1).
 Jesus said there are tares among the wheat and wolves among the flock (Matthew 13:25; Acts 20:29).
 The best way to spot a counterfeit is to be familiar with the real thing; to identify the lie, we must know the truth.

 Sound doctrine is important because of its end.
 Sound doctrine leads to life.
-"Watch your life and doctrine closely.
-Persevere in them, because if you do, you will save both yourself and your hearers" (1 Timothy 4:16).
+"Keep a close watch on yourself and on the teaching.
+Persist in this, for by so doing you will save both yourself and your hearers" (1 Timothy 4:16).
 On the other hand, unsound doctrine leads to ruin.
 Jesus spoke of the "great crash" awaiting the one who builds his house on the sand (Matthew 7:27).
 Jude wrote of false teachers whose condemnation was sealed.
 Their crime?
-Teaching unsound doctrine, specifically, changing "the grace of our God into a license for immorality" and rejecting Jesus Christ (Jude 1:4).
-Preaching another gospel ("which is really no gospel at all") brings down an anathema: "let him be eternally condemned!" (see Galatians 1:6-9).
+Teaching unsound doctrine, specifically, changing "the grace of our God into a license for immorality" and rejecting Jesus Christ (Jude 1:4 NIV).
+Preaching another gospel ("which is really no gospel at all") brings down an anathema: "let him be eternally condemned!" (see Galatians 1:6-9 NIV).

 Finally, sound doctrine is important because it encourages believers.
-A pastor "must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine" (Titus 1:9).
-Believers naturally "crave pure spiritual milk" because they want to grow (1 Peter 2:2).
+A pastor "must hold firm to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine" (Titus 1:9).
+Believers naturally "long for the pure spiritual milk" because they want to grow (1 Peter 2:2).
 Sound doctrine is that "pure milk," wholesome, unadulterated, and vital.

 Why does Christian doctrine cause so much division?